-The Partnership earns base management fees from limited partners of funds in each of its managed funds, at a fixed percentage of assets under management, net asset value, total assets, committed capital or invested capital.
+The Partnership earns base management fees from limited partners of funds in each of its managed funds, at a fixed percentage of assets under management, net asset value, total assets, committed capital or invested capital, or in some cases, a fixed fee.
 Base management fees are based on contractual terms specified in the underlying investment advisory agreements.

 Transaction and other fees (including monitoring fees) are fees charged directly to funds and portfolio companies.
-The investment advisory agreements generally require that the investment advisor reduce the amount of management fees payable by the limited partners to the Partnership ("management fee reductions") by an amount equal to a portion of the transaction and other fees directly paid to the Partnership by the portfolio companies.
+The investment advisory agreements generally require that the investment adviser reduce the amount of management fees payable by the limited partners to the Partnership ("management fee reductions") by an amount equal to a portion of the transaction and other fees directly paid to the Partnership by the portfolio companies.
 The amount of the reduction varies by fund, the type of fee paid by the portfolio company and the previously incurred expenses of the fund.